-Australian surf icon Michael Peterson has passed away at the age of 59, after suffering an heart attack.
+Australian surf icon Michael Peterson has passed away at the age of 59 after suffering a heart attack.
 The three-time winner of the Bells Beach Surf Classic was known for his long hair and outstanding surfing skills.

 Michael Peterson is one of the best surfers of all time.
 He starred in the famous surf movie "Morning of the Earth" in 1971.

 In "Searching for Michael Peterson", a beautiful documentary, filmmaker Jolyon Hoff shows us original footage of Peterson's life as well as interviews with his friends and surfing rivals.